pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 Here are the list of breaking changes that you should be aware of when updating Querybook:

-## v3.12.0
+## v3.13.0

-Added a new abstract method `notify_recipients` for `BaseNotifier`, which will allow a notifier to send messages to a list of recipients.
+Added two new abstract methods `notify_recipients` and `notifier_help` for `BaseNotifier`, which will allow a notifier to send messages to a list of recipients and provide help text for the recipients.
 Follow the example of `SlackNotifier` and `EmailNotifier` to implement it for your own notifier.

 ## v3.6.0